NNUF funded user access scheme: overview and workflow

 Left to right: scientist at University of Manchester Dalton Cumbrian Facility; actinide complex in solution at Centre for Radiochemistry Research; MRF hot cell wall; aerial view of Diamond Light Source; Multimodal thermal analysis in the HADES facility

-The UK Government provided £7.5m of funding to allow any UK-based university researcher (or employee of other organizations eligible to apply for UKRI funding) to apply to access facilities affiliated with NNUF.
+The UK Government provided £7.5m of funding to allow any UK-based university researchers (or employee of other organizations eligible to apply for UKRI funding) to apply to access facilities affiliated with NNUF.
 The facilities were free at the point of access for successful applicants under this scheme.
 Applications for access were reviewed by the NNUF Management Group, and accepted on the basis of scientific merit.

 Application rounds were run quarterly.
 The final, 13th, quarterly call (to cover access in the period October 2023 - March 2024) has now closed.
 Experiments awarded under call 13 must finish by 15th March 2024 at the very latest (preferably sooner) and must be invoiced by 31st March 2024.